Resource Circulation Technology Research Team

 Research themes

-• Establishment of a simple rare-earth magnet recycling process
+• Simple rare-earth magnet recycling process

 Concept for social contributions and implementation